Dr. Cynthia Longmire

 Senior Social Scientist

-Having grown up playing in the Southern Appalachian forests, Cindy enjoys sharing her experiences in backpacking, kayaking, and fly fishing with others — helping them to develop their own skills and confidence to venture into the outdoors.
-When not at work, Cindy can often be found enjoying the outdoors with her faithful trail companion/adventure dog, Hatch, who never misses a chance to strap on his pack and explore new trails and streams.
+Having grown up playing in the Southern Appalachian forests, Cindy enjoys sharing her experiences in backpacking, kayaking, and fly fishing with others — helping them to develop their skills and confidence to venture into the outdoors.
+When not at work, Cindy can often be found enjoying the outdoors with her faithful trail companion/adventure dogs, Hatch and Tippet, who never miss a chance to strap on their packs and explore new trails and streams.

 Skills & Expertise